Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Returns information about a device driver present in the system.
 This function works in MSX-DOS 1 mode.

 The device driver can be specified by index or by slot and segment number pair.
-To specify the driver by index, set the index number (starting at 1) in register A; the slot and segment number for the driver is returned in the data buffer together with other driver information.
+To specify the driver by index, set the index number (starting at 1) in register A; the slot and segment numbers for the driver are returned in the data buffer together with other driver information.
 This is useful to discover which drivers are present in the system.

 If you know already the slot and segment numbers of the driver you want to gather information about, set these parameters in registers D and E, and set A=0.
 The slot and segment numbers are returned anyway in the data buffer, as in the case of specifying a driver index.

-An .IDRVR error will be returned if there is no driver associated to the specified index, or if there is no driver with the specified slot and segment pair.
-There is no way to know in advance how many drivers are present in the system, so to discover all the drivers this function must be invoked several times, starting with driver index 1 and increasing the index number until a .IDRVR error is obtained.
+An `.IDRVR` error will be returned if there is no driver associated to the specified index, or if there is no driver with the specified slot and segment pair.
+There is no way to know in advance how many drivers are present in the system, so to discover all the drivers this function must be invoked several times, starting with driver index 1 and increasing the index number until an `.IDRVR` error is obtained.

 The information returned in the data buffer is as follows:

 ```
 +0: Driver slot number
-+1: Driver segment number, FFh if the driver is embedded within a Nextor
++1: Driver segment number,
+    FFh if the driver is embedded within a Nextor
     or MSX-DOS kernel ROM
 +2: Number of drive letters assigned to this driver at boot time
 +3: First drive letter assigned to this driver at boot time (A:=0, etc),